google/syzkaller/docs/syscall_descriptions_syntax.md

 "intN"/"intptr": an integer without a particular meaning, type-options:
 	optional range of values (e.g. "5:10", or "100:200")
 "flags": a set of flags, type-options:
-	reference to flags description (see below)
-"array": a variable/fixed-length array, type-options:
+	reference to flags description (see below), underlying int type (e.g. "int32") "array": a variable/fixed-length array, type-options:
-	type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive) "ptr"/"ptr64": a pointer to an object, type-options: type of the object; direction (in/out/inout)
+	type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive) "ptr"/"ptr64": a pointer to an object, type-options: direction (in/out/inout); type of the object
 	ptr64 has size of 8 bytes regardless of target pointer size "string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"),